 Booking Holdings (NASDAQ:BKNG), which used to be known as Priceline, increased its roster of available homes and apartments on its Booking.com website in 2018 by 47% to 1.75 million.
 By 2019, Booking and Air BNB were in a dead heat for that market.
 Booking.com’s hotel portfolio increased by just 10% to 436,000.

 The push toward a pre-pay business model where alternative accommodations are paid for ahead of time as opposed to at the time of hotel stay, is in large part being driven by the millennial desire to stay somewhere more authentic or local.

 While it makes Booking’s business a little trickier, it’s the wave of the future, and much better for cash flow.

 Fast Casual Dining: Shake Shack (SHAK)

 If you want to please millennials and you operate in the restaurant industry, you’ve got to be fast because Gen Y is always on the go.

 According to the CB Insights report, 40% of millennials eat on the go, significantly higher than either Gen Xers at 26% and boomers at 19%.
 Not only that, but millennials want a good deal with that tasty burger to go.

 One of the biggest trends in the restaurant industry at the moment is plant-based meat, also known as Meat 2.0.
-Shake Shack (NYSE:SHAK), whose stock is up 114% year to date through September 10, is one of the fast-casual dining establishments to jump on meatless burgers.
+Shake Shack (NYSE:SHAK), whose stock is up 24% since this time last year, is one of the fast-casual dining establishments to jump on meatless burgers.

 It’s sold the Shroom Burger for years, a fried portobello mushroom stuffed with cheese and served on a bun.
 That said, it still hasn’t embraced the Beyond Meat (NASDAQ:BYND) movement as other concepts have.